NickGraeff/minesweeper/README.md

 # minesweeper
 Exactly as the title says.
 It was the end of summer and I felt hopeless not having built anything real up to that point when I noticed that minesweeper was no longer built into Windows.
 I figured "I could build that" and I did.
 Because it uses the SFML library, it's "supposed" to work on all platforms so long as you have that library installed.
-I've tested it on Windows and Linux but I don't know how else to tell you to build it besides running the Makefile and hoping you have the correct libraries installed.
+I've tested it on Windows and Linux but getting it to work on Windows requires a tutorial to install the library.
+For Ubuntu Linux just type `sudo apt-get install libsfml-dev` and the library should download just fine.
+Then just run `make` and the executable for the game should work.

 <img src="https://i.imgur.com/zkmyLwM.png">